 This often involves scheduling a call or a one-on-one meeting.
 Then, we create a model as to how the individual can handle their specific situation and grow from the experience.

-Throughout the COVID-19 stay-at-home orders, I’ve found group Zoom meetings with the team and our global brokerage members to be incredibly effective.
-We’ve all been struggling with uncertainty during this time, and the need for support and coaching has been instrumental in making it through together as a team.
+Throughout the COVID-19 stay-at-home orders, I found group Zoom meetings with the team and our global brokerage members to be incredibly effective.
+We were all struggling with uncertainty, and the need for support and coaching was instrumental in making it through together as a team.

-During these meetings, everyone is invited to air their concerns, ask questions or share a situation that others might benefit from.
-People know that it’s a safe space to share things freely.
-They know they will get great advice and support from those who are well-versed on the matter at hand.
+During these meetings, everyone was invited to air their concerns, ask questions or share a situation that others might benefit from.
+People knew that it was a safe space to share things freely.
+They knew they would get great advice and support from those who were well-versed on the matter at hand.